tom71/import_status_page/README.md

-# import-status-pages
+# import-status-page

-This script is forked from: https://github.com/mpepping/solarman-mqtt
+This script is inspired by: https://github.com/mpepping/solarman-mqtt

-This script collect the current data from the status page of your solar panel inverter
+The script collects the current data from the status page of your solar panel inverter

 ```lang=bash
 usage: import_request.py